 You're a breath of fresh air.

-Whenever I turn on media, I know I can turn you on, and I know I'll get it straight no matter what side you're talking about.
+Whenever I turn on media, I know I can turn you on and I know I'll get it straight no matter what side you're talking about.

 Will, I appreciate that.

-And when I come to Chicago in 2025 or whenever I can leave the house again, uh we'll go to a Bears game.
+And when I come to Chicago in 2025 or whenever I can leave the house again, we'll go to a Bears game.

-Uh tickets on me.
+Tickets on me.

 Appreciate it.